Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Candidate spin liquids for kagome Heisenberg antiferromagnet

-The $Z_ 2[0,\pi]\beta$ mean-field state\cite{Lu2011} of Abrikosov fermions (\fsr), also satisfies the desirable properties above.
+The $Z_ 2[0,\pi]\beta$ mean-field state\cite{Lu2011} in Abrikosov fermion representation (\fsr), also satisfies the desirable properties above.
 It can be thought as the $s$-wave paired superconductor of fermionic spinons near the energetically favorable $U(1)$ Dirac SL\cite{Ran2007}.
 The $s$-wave pairing opens up a gap at the Dirac point of the underlying $U(1)$ Dirac SL and this implies that the $Z_ 2[0,\pi]\beta$ state could be energetically competing with the $U(1)$ Dirac SL\cite{Lu2011}.
-Although variational wave functions that include pairing are often found to have higher energy\cite{Iqbal2011} than the underlying $U(1)$ Dirac SL, we note that this is a restricted class of states accessible via the parton construction, and a more complete search may land in the superconducting phase.
+Although variational wavefunctions that include pairing are often found to have higher energy\cite{Iqbal2011} than the underlying $U(1)$ Dirac SL, we note that this is a restricted class of states accessible via the parton construction, and a more complete search may land in the superconducting (\ie \ztsl) phase.
 For our purposes we will be content that it is proximate to the energetically favorable $U(1)$ spin liquid state.
-One can also describe a continuous transition from this Z$_2$ SL to the coplanar $q=0$ magnetically ordered state, although the argument here is more involved than in the case of the Schwinger-boson representation.
+One can also describe a continuous transition from this ztsl~to the coplanar ${\bf q}=0$ magnetically ordered state, although the argument here is more involved than in the case of the Schwinger-boson representation.
 We make this argument\cite{Lu2011a} in two parts - first by ignoring the effects of the gauge field and recalling\cite{Grover2008} a seemingly unrelated transition between an s-wave superconductor and a quantum spin Hall phase of the fermionic partons.
 The latter spontaneously breaks the $SU(2)$ spin rotation symmetry down to $U(1)$ that defines the direction of the conserved spin component.
-On including gauge fluctuations we will argue that the quantum spin Hall phase is to be identified with the $q=0$ magnetic order.
+On including gauge fluctuations one can argue that the quantum spin Hall phase is to be identified with the ${\bf q}=0$ magnetic order\cite{Lu2011a}.